Last updated on August 22nd, 2023.

 Why we picked it:

-The Winston Saltwater Air is a fantastic high-end saltwater fly rod that combines the subtle elegance of Winston with a lot of power and casting stability.
+The Winston Air Salt (read our in-depth review here) is a fantastic high-end saltwater fly rod that combines the subtle elegance of Winston with a lot of power and casting stability.
 The rod delivers a high degree of precision no matter whether you’re casting heavier streamers on sinking lines to feeding stripers or are in need of a more delicate presentation for bonefish at a longer range.

 In the Saltwater Air, Winston employs its well-established Boron technology that makes these rods 25% stronger than other graphite rods, a crucial feature if you put your rod to the ultimate test of strong saltwater species.
 Chrome nanolote stripping guides are ideally suited for harsh saltwater conditions.
 The real beauty of this rod is in the details, with the rod tube matching the color of the fly rod’s blank.
 The beige rod sock with the embroidered Winston logo further add to the luxurious feel of the Saltwater Air.
 A rod that casts and looks exceptionally well.